 Get out of your own way

 Breathing in the Feldenkrais Method is about letting the diaphragm and other muscles in the torso do their job.
 As we’ve just seen, on the exhale the abdomen goes in or out depending on the activity.
 With a large sound or intense exertion like exercise, the belly goes out.
 In quiet breathing, the belly goes in.
 Both are equally necessary for full human functioning.

-(Using breathing systems, as in yoga, Pilates, or stress-reduction techniques, to accomplish a specific goal is not a problem as long as you retain the option of breathing in many ways in response to life.
-Digestion problems, severe movement limitation, back pain, and emotional imbalance are just some of the results of trying (because it's impossible anyway) to adopt - as your only option - breathing that is intended for a specific goal.)
+(Using breathing systems, as in yoga, Pilates, or stress-reduction techniques, options to accomplish a specific goal is not a problem as long as your reception of breathing in many ways in response to life.
+Digestion problems, severe movement limitations, back pain, and emotional imbalance are just some of the results of trying (because it’s impossible anyway) to adopt – as your only option – breathing that is intended for a specific goal.)

 A short breathing experiment: Soft belly

 1. Test: Exhale and count